sussmanLab/open-Qmin/INSTALLATION.md

 # INSTALLATION {#install}

-A general CMake scheme is included with the repository.
+CMake is used so that both the c++ and cuda code gets compiled nicely...
+The cmake file probably needs help finding the right QT modules

 ## Basic compilation